Pence says GOP ticket will ‘absolutely’ accept vote outcome

 “The election is absolutely being rigged by the dishonest and distorted media pushing Crooked Hillary — but also at many polling places,” Trump tweeted.
 “SAD.”

-Pence’s words were the latest attempt by Trump’s surrogates to attempt to explain that some things the GOP presidential nominee has said and tweeted are not what he meant.
+Pence’s words were the latest attempt by Trump’s surrogates to explain that some things the GOP presidential nominee has said and tweeted are not what he meant.

 Much of that cleanup duty has fallen to Pence little more than three weeks before the Nov.
 8 vote.
 Trump is struggling to shift the focus away from mounting accusations that he sexually assaulted women in ways similar to what he is recorded describing on a recently released video.
 Trump says all of the accusations are fabricated.